carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 This is a simple example of machine learning.

 ### Evaluation

 Is there anything else that you would want to do before using this to price a house?

 **Are the models reusable?**
-We use supervised learning to build our model, but the goal is to this be used in transfer learning – that someone else takes our model, and apply it to their problem.
+We use supervised learning to build our model.
+We want to be able to use the model on the different data.
-_Comment: Not sure whether this fits the transfer learning definition.
-We would likely continue using it in the same region from which data was collected.
-Transfer learning is too complex a concept for this workshop._

 ### What is the difference between a machine learning algorithm and a traditional algorithm?